kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 You can `kubectl describe` the resources to see the status.

-And in the google cloud console, you will see the new NEG.
+In the Google Cloud console, you will see the new NEG.

 ![New NEGs]({{% versioned_link_path fromRoot="/img/gcp-lb-nlb-negs.png" %}})